-Subtlety: dividers shouldn’t yell for users’ attention, shouldn’t distract users from the content itself.
-The goal behind the divider is to support and make the layout clean, not to catch the attention.
-So, make the noticeable but not annoying.
+Subtlety: dividers shouldn’t yell for users’ attention and shouldn’t distract users from the content itself.
+The goal behind the divider is to support and make the layout clean, not to catch attention.
+So, make them noticeable but not annoying.

-Moderate Frequency: as it was mentioned above, too many visual dividers, especially if they present the additional element of the layout like lines do, can create the visual noise and make the user interface tiring for users.
-So, thinking over the type, think twice, or seven times more.
+Moderate Frequency: as was mentioned above, too many visual dividers, especially if they present the additional element of the layout like lines do, can create visual noise and make the user interface tiring for users.
+So, thinking over the type, think twice or seven times more.
 Prefer negative space to lines where it’s possible; don’t overplay with colors; strive for harmony and consistency.

-As the examples above show, designers tend to find the effective combination of visual dividers that would effectively organize the content on the webpage or mobile screen.
+As the examples above show, designers tend to find an effective combination of visual dividers that would effectively organize the content on the webpage or mobile screen.

 Here’s the set of articles on more aspects and best practices of user experience design.